aialferov/cni-node/README.md

 To install plugins and configuration in one run specify "--plugins" and "--config" options simultaneously.

+### Uninstall CNI

 To uninstall plugins and configuration replace "install" with "uninstall" in the instructions above.

+### Wait

+To wait for SIGING or SIGTERM signal after install or uninstall action add "--wait" option.

 ## Docker Example